eerimoq/pictools/docs/index.rst

    #.
 Install `Arduino SAM Boards`.

    #.
 Open a Windows PowerShell and upload the programmer binary to
-      the Arduino Due.
+      the `Arduino Due`_.
 Change serial port and bossac path to match your setup.

       .. code-block:: text